The 3 Gili's (Air, Meno and Trawangan)

 to 20 metres with sandy patches in between.

-and Mandarin fishes.
+and Mandarin fish.

 Hans's Reef - [16]